 Similarly, Rep. Pringle's and Sen. McClendon's joinder in opposing Plaintiffs' Motion to Modify the stay then in place in this case, (Doc.
 073), concerned a purely procedural matter.
-It was not a "substantial offensive or defensive action."
 Yusefzadeh, 365 F.3d at 1246.

 Nor was Rep. Pringle's and Sen. McClendon's answer to the Plaintiffs' original Complaint a "substantial offensive or defensive action" that would trigger a litigation-based waiver.
 Yusefzadeh, 365 F.3d at 1246.
 See also Brown v.
 Crawford County, Ga., 960 F.2d 1002, 1010 at n.13 (11th Cir.
-1992) (holding that legislators were entitled to legislative immunity even though they first filed an answer in which they failed to raise legislative immunity as a defense).
+1992) (holding that legislators were entitled to legislative immunity even though they first filed an answer in which they did not raise legislative immunity as a defense).
 The Eleventh Circuit held in Yusefzadeh, for instance, that "filing a motion or answer in compliance with state civil procedure does not equate to litigating on the merits."
 Id. at 1245.
 Answers are required by the Federal Rules of Civil Procedure, and thus parties are required to file them in order to avoid being in default.
 Rep. Pringle and Sen. McClendon did so.
-Since that time, however, Plaintiffs have filed three amended complaints, to which the Chairs have either not responded at all or, in the case of the Third Amended Complaint, responded with the instant motion to dismiss based on legislative immunity.
+Since that time, however, Plaintiffs have filed four amended complaints, to which the Chairs have either not responded at all or, in the case of the Third and Fourth Amended Complaint, asserted legislative immunity.
 That is not waiver.

-Comparing this (thin) conduct to this Court's opinion in Singleton highlights the point.
+Comparing this conduct to this Court's opinion in Singleton highlights the point.
 In Singleton, this Court noted that the Chairs: (1) voluntarily intervened in the case; (2) intervened for the express purpose of asserting factual and legal defenses; (3) did not move to dismiss either Singleton or Milligan; and (4) "answered fully in both cases."
 Singleton, 576 F. Supp.
 3d at 940-41.
-Here, by contrast, the Chairs: (a) did not intervene, but were sued as original defendants; (b) have not made any statements about their indispensability to this case; (c) have filed the instant motion to dismiss; and (d) answered the original Complaint, but did not answer the First or Second Amended Complaints, and moved to dismiss the Third Amended Complaint.
+Here, by contrast, the Chairs: (a) did not intervene, but were sued as original defendants; (b) have not made any statements about their indispensability to this case; (c) have filed the instant motion to dismiss; and (d) answered the original Complaint, but did not answer the First or Second Amended Complaints, and moved to dismiss the Third and Fourth Amended Complaint.
+Plaintiffs do not address this critical difference in procedural posture.
 Singleton is not on point, and there has been no litigation-based waiver.

 c.
-Counsel's statements at a status conference concerning Rep. Pringle's and Rep. McClendon's intent do not constitute a waiver.
+Counsel's statements at a status conference do not, by themselves, constitute a waiver.